-The Southwest Louisiana (SWLA) Safety Coalition is a regional entity of five parishes and is comprised of members who work in related areas of transportation safety such as law enforcement, engineers, planners, medical personnel, public officials, school administration, as well as members of the community who are engaged in the effort to reduce crashes on our roadways.
+The Southwest Louisiana (SWLA) Transportation Safety Coalition is comprised of members who work in related areas of transportation safety such as law enforcement, engineers, planners, medical personnel, public officials, school administration, as well as members of the community who are engaged in the effort to reduce crashes on our roadways.
 This collaboration of Enforcement, Education, Emergency Services and Engineering is called the “4 E” approach.

 The vision of the Southwest Louisiana Strategic Highway Safety Plan (SHSP) is to reach destination zero deaths on roadways in the region and support the statewide vision.

 These emphasis areas are based on regional crash data.
 Action plans are developed and are continually readdressed in the effort to pursue and promote safety.